 Join us as we take a trip back in history and explore the "Cave" for which Cave Creek is named.
 So much history lives within its walls.
 From the pecking of petroglyphs to Apache battles, the Cave has seen a lot!
 Desert Foothills Land Trust protects this significant property with a conservation easement.
 It is on private property and not open to the public.
 This is your exclusive opportunity to see this incredible historic landmark.

 Tours are very limited so advance registrations are required and only taken on a first come, first serve, basis.
 Since the tours are wildly popular, and fill up immediately, they are released three at one time via email only.
-You can click on the link below to receive the notification and link to sign-up once registration is open.
+You can to sign up to receive the email notifications.
+There will be a link in each email to sign up once registration is open.

 In addition to our wildly popular Cave of Cave Creek guided tour, we also offer a variety of other educational hikes on some of our privately owned preserved properties and on our public preserves.
 These hikes are listed by date on our events and hikes calendar.
 Because space is limited for most of our guided hikes, pre-registration is required.
 For your convenience you can find a link to sign up for each hike on the calendar.